COVID - 19 UPDATES

 Our Lady of Guadalupe, pray for us.

-Watch The Mass - CatholicTVNo matter where we are physically, Sunday is still the Lord’s Day, so please watch a televised Mass, and make a Spiritual Communion.
+WATCH THE MASS – CATHOLICTVIf you unable to go to church, please watch a televised Mass and make a Spiritual Communion.
 CatholicTV is providing a livestream of daily and Sunday Mass in English and Sunday Mass in Spanish.
 CLICK HERE